For You Or a Loved One

 - Obtenga más información sobre nuestro programa de comidas en español

 Clients may receive meals for as long as needed and may go on and off our service as their caregiver and medical needs change.
-Clients must be medically certified every six months to remain eligible for meal deliveries.
+Clients must be certified every year to remain eligible for meal deliveries.

-Please note that there is generally a waitlist for our program.
+Please note that there is at times a waitlist for our program.
 Check current wait times and find out if you are eligible to receive meals more quickly based on your diagnosis and/or location.

 How to Apply For Meals